xarray-contrib/xarray.dev/src/posts/xarray-biology/index.md

 I'm Ian, a multimodal microscopist, and the new "Xarray Community Developer."
 In this role, funded by the Chan Zuckerberg Institute, I work full-time to support the usage of Xarray in biological and biomedical applications.

-I ended up here because, five years in graduate school (alt: several years ago/early in grad school), I was sitting at my computer frustratedly trying to keep track of microscopy image metadata as I passed images through complicated, larger-than-memory jobs on the cluster.
+I ended up here because, five years in graduate school, I was sitting at my computer frustratedly trying to keep track of microscopy image metadata as I passed images through complicated, larger-than-memory jobs on the cluster.
 Which axis was what?
 Where did the exposure times go?
 I know I changed the media at 32 minutes, but what time index was that?
 Desperate for a solution, I found `Xarray`, seemingly a solution to all my woes.
 But I left thinking it was not for me as the examples were geoscience-centric.
 Fortunately, I eventually rediscovered `Xarray`, mentally translated the examples to biology, and found it incredibly useful.
 It is so useful that it since served as my default tool for all analyses in both structural and microbiology.

 My story is not unique.
-Have you experienced similar challenges when working with array data (e.g., microscopy images, genomic sequences, or anything else you might currently analyze using `NumPy`)?
-If so, this post is for you whether you have heard of `Xarray` before or not.
+You have likely experienced similar challenges when working with array data (e.g., microscopy images, genomic sequences, or anything else you might currently analyze using `NumPy`).
+This post is for you whether you have heard of `Xarray` before or not.

 In this post, I will introduce the concepts of `Xarray` at a high level with biological context and give examples where it is already in use.
-Then, I will discuss why more scientists in biology/biomedical fields have not yet adopted `Xarray`.
+Then, based on interviews I conducted with scientists and scientific software developers from across biology I will explain what has limited adoption.
 Finally, I will describe what we (Biologists and Xarray contributors) can do to increase adoption.

 ## What is Xarray and Why Should You Use it?

 Biological data almost always has rich context and metadata associated with the actual measurements.
 For example, sample conditions, genetic modifications, buffer composition per well in a plate, time points, and spatial coordinates.
-While `NumPy` is a powerful tool, it has limitations when it comes to working with these datasets:
+While `NumPy` is a powerful tool, it has limitations when it comes to working with these datasets.

 Selecting data based on array indices rather than the physical values can be confusing.
 You know you switched the growth medium at 32 minutes, but which array index is that?
 Similarly, keeping track of which dimension is which can be difficult without labels.
 You have a five-dimensional array, but there are a few transposes in this code from last week, and now you don't remember which axis is which in the output.
 Managing a collection of multiple related arrays with slightly different shapes can be tricky.
 Imagine sending data into a batch job and trying to keep segmentations and raw images together.
 Or maybe you've tried to follow poorly commented analysis from an interesting paper and gotten lost in the details?